 - Teach responsible outdoor recreation practices and environmental stewardship.

-- 2020 fall grants are accepted July 1 to September 4.
+Grants are accepted July 1 to September 4.
 Applicants are notified mid-November.

 The Pacific Salmon Foundation takes a practical approach to salmon stewardship by leveraging and sharing resources within the community.
 The impact of every contribution is multiplied by community partnerships that can result in access to matching funds, and donations of additional goods and services for projects.